NBISweden/workshop-reproducible-research/docs/snakemake.md

 Now rerun the whole workflow by using the `-F` flag.
 Do the logs contain what they should?
 Note how much easier it it to follow the progression of the workflow when the rules write to logs instead of to the terminal.
 If you run with `-D` (or `-S` for a simpler version) you will see that the summary table now also contains the log file for each of the files in the workflow.

 ### Marking files as temporary
-It's not uncommon that workflows in bioinformatics contain temporary files that should be kept for some time and then deleted once they are no longer needed.
+It's not uncommon that workflows contain temporary files that should be kept for some time and then deleted once they are no longer needed.
 A typical case could be that some operation generates a file, which is then compressed to save space or indexed to make searching faster.
 There is then no need to save the original output file.
 Take a look at the job graph for our workflow again.
 The output from `align_to_genome` is a bam file, which contains information about all the reads for a sample and where they map in the genome.
 For downstream processing we need this file to be sorted by genome coordinates.
 This is what the rule `sort_bam` is for.
 We therefore end up with both `intermediate/{sra_id}.bam` and `intermediate/{sra_id}.sorted.bam`.

 In Snakemake we can mark an output file as temporary like this: